Elyse19/Boltzmann_kinetic_equation/README.md

 Integration :
    - If method_int is set to 'naive' : the module naive_integration.py is used to calculate the double integral (integration on a 2D meshgrid using the Simpson method)
-   - If method_int is set to 'precise' : the module precise_integration.py is used to calculate the double integral ([sinh tanh integration method](#references) over domains I,II,III,IV using symmetry properties shown below)
+   - If method_int is set to 'precise' : the module precise_integration.py is used to calculate the double integral ([sinh-tanh quadrature method](https://en.wikipedia.org/wiki/Tanh-sinh_quadrature) over domains I,II,III,IV using symmetry properties shown below)

 ![kernel](kernel_3D.png)